ShiMingXuanSimon/ClassScoreManageSystem/README.md

 The scoring code for study groups is specially made into a separate file to facilitate each class to modify the code according to the characteristics of their own school and class.

-The code uses some Windows-specific commands, so it cannot be used on other OS.
+The code uses some Windows commands, so it cannot be used on other OS.
 I bet that no school computers will use MacOS or Linux.

 I hope that those who use this project abide by the GPL license.

 The code is not all written by me, but the other person (he is my classmate) doesn't have a Github account.
 Some part of the code is written by AI.
+Some of the words in this file are translated by AI.

 ## Attention

 This software only supports stand-alone use.
-Due to the author's subsequent moving it to sever-side and devenloping client-side app, the author will stop supporting the project on August 1, 2025 and develop a ClassPointsManagement System based on it instead.
+Due to the author's subsequent moving it to sever-side and devenloping client-side app, the author will stop supporting the repository on August 1, 2025 and develop [ClassPointsManagementSystem](https://github.com/ShiMingXuanSimon/ClassPointsManagementSystem) based on it instead.
 (By the way, I fixed the translation error of the name)

 ## Changelog

 ### 0.2.0
-- More user-friendly output to help users better understand what to do better
+- More user-friendly output to help users understand what to do better
 - Changed the default password to "12345" instead of the previous long string
 - Removed the 49-student limit
 - Automatically reset point changes and rank changes weekly, replacing the previous manual reset
-- Added settings to configure the password and the frequency of the "reset changes" operation
+- Added settings to change the password and the frequency of "reset point changes and rank changes"